nterbogt/media_duplicates/README.md

 ## Introduction

-This module allows the comparison and detection of duplicate media entities within a site.
+This module allows the comparison, detection and restriction of duplicate media entities within a site.

 This module does not provide any methods for cleaning up the duplicate items.

 ## Requirements